-This trekking program around the base of Mount Chomolhari (7,316 m).
+This trekking program is around the base of Mount Chomolhari (7,316 m).
 This enchanting trek takes you to the base of Mount Jumolhari.
-So, the Chomolhari trek is one of the highest levels of Bhutan treks, the second-highest unclimbed peak in the world.
+So, the Chomolhari trek is one of the highest levels of Bhutan treks.
+And this is the second-highest unclimbed peak in the world.
 The mountain is revered by the local yak herders as the abode of their goddess.
 While trekking on part of his BBC Himalaya Adventure 2010, Michael Palin exclaimed, Farewell big, monumental, Himalayan peaks.
 Farewell Chomolhari.

-Chomolhari Trek beginning from Paro, the first three days of this trek follows the Paro Chhu valley to Jangothang base camp.
+Chomolhari Trek begins from Paro, the first three days of this trek follow the Paro Chhu valley to Jangothang base camp.
 After an acclimatization hike to Tiger`s Nest Monastery, the trek starts from Drugyal Dzong.
 From there you will have a stunning view of 7513m Mount Jumolhari.
 The next day`s trail passes through high pastureland, and after crossing the highest point Nyile La Pass (4890m), you arrive at Lingshi which is the highest settlement in the north.
 En route relish the startling views of Jichu Drake (6989m) and Tshrim Khang (6789m).
 Lingshi Dzong perched on the 600ft hilltop offers commanding views of the valleys beneath.